 It is no secret that I am very partial to a good Asian skincare product.
-My passion must be contagious because one of my most read posts is the one I wrote on Japanese skincare must-buys.
-So today, I am taking you to another country, the beautiful South Korea, known for its 10-steps-plus K-Beauty skincare routine, glass skin and many other mainstream trends.
+My passion must be contagious because one of my most-read posts is the one I wrote on Japanese skincare must-buys.
+So today, I am taking you to another country, beautiful South Korea, known for its 10-steps-plus K-Beauty skincare routine, glass skin and many other mainstream trends.

 I have had the chance to meet the lovely Poppy, founder of Yuuka House, a little while ago.
 We instantly clicked over our common interest (obsession?) in all things skincare and she offered me to try some of the products she was retailing or considering including on her online shop.
 Luckily, many were from South Korea which was great as I had not experimented with K-Beauty before.

 So after months of testing here are the 8 skincare products I recommend you get if you have a trip planned to South Korea (if you do, know that I am very jealous) or on Poppy’s online shop!

 Starting with the most famous K-beauty products – sheet masks.
 They are a classic for a reason!
 Koreans do sheet masks and they do them well.
 In desperate need of hydration or a vitamin boost before an event?
 Look no further.

 A special mention goes to Helloskin Jumiso Whoa Whoa Soothing Mask, great if your skin needs a bit of TLC after a long week, and Dr Jart+ Dermask Ceramidin Facial Mask* when you need to pull out the big guns.